olaiyaaminat/Human-Resources-Analysis/README.md

 The performance evaluation mode shows a rating of 5.
 This would aid in standardising evaluation criteria and identifying areas where performance assessment techniques need to be improved.

+###  MEASURE OF SPREAD OR DISPERSION (RANGE, VARIANCE & STANDAR DEVIATION)

+By analysing the measure of dispersion (range, variance &standard deviation) I selected 6 attributes which are age, bonus, base pay, seniority, department, performance evaluation.
+Firstly, I evaluated the range using 4 attributes which are age, bonus, base pay, and seniority because they are numeric or quantitative data which make it suitable for finding the range of value however, I also used a qualitative data (department) grouped by age to find the age range in each department.
+Using quantitative attributes enhances comprehension of how data points are distributed within these variables and the extent of variation.

+Going forward, I analysed the variance and standard deviation of the employee with 4 attributes (age, bonus, base pay, seniority, performance evaluation) which are all quantitative.
+I used the groupby function in python with qualitative data (department) to find variability of age across the department.
+The degree of variability within each dataset can be determined by analysing the attributes which aid with consistency by providing a numerical value that indicates how far each data point is from the mean.

+As a workforce analyst I calculated the range to determine the spread between the minimum and maximum value within each attribute which provides an easy way to assess the degree of variation among attributes.
+The standard deviation and variance quantify the extent or degree or dispersion of the attributes.
+By investigating the dataset, I can make decision that will guide and develop initiatives that support and equitable and performance-based workplace.